 The legacy left behind by Turner is certainly astonishing, judging by the unfavorable premises he started on.
 In a career stretching for more than 30 years, Turner published over 70 papers.
 Again, it is useful to remember that all of this was done in a time when papers where written by hand.
 Pages were re-written numerous times.
 Weeks if not months were needed for universities to review your paper and send back a response.
 Being a scientist before the digital era of widespread information and personal computers certainly was difficult.
 We also have scientist today that deserve our attention and respect.
 However, it is always useful to look at the past and discover how hard it was back then.

-A lot of later research on insect’s behavior is based on the work of Charles Turner.
+A lot of later research on the behavior of pollinators and other insects is based on the work of Charles Henry Turner.
 We can call him a pioneer because he dared to research a topic that was probably ridiculed at that time.
 He was also an African American scientist, which made it even harder to have his voice heard.